-Hotels should include important keywords in website content, however, not at the expense of readability.
-Today, engaging content is more important than loads of keywords and it also provides value to guests reading your website.
+Hotels should include essential keywords in website content; however, not at the expense of readability.
+Today, engaging content is more important than loads of keywords, and it also provides value to guests reading your website.
 All hotel copy should be written with guests in mind to enhance the online experience.
-Here are 3 easy suggestions to follow when it comes to writing content for hotel websites:
+Here are three easy suggestions to follow when it comes to writing content for hotel websites:

 1. Quality Content